 Cody set his other hand on his hip also, leaning toward Finn.
 “What’s your deal, man?
 Acting all rude and shit.”

 Finn snapped his head up, fixing Cody with a look of disbelief.
-“You’re kidding me, right?
-You’re the one who came up here, telling me to buy you a drink.
+“You’re joking, right?
+You came up here, telling me to buy you a drink.
 I don’t care who you are, if you give me rudeness, you get rudeness back.”

 Cody let out a shocked cough, his mouth dropping open.